-There is no coinsurance, copayment, or deductible for covered screening mammograms.
+There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.

-Cardiac rehabilitation services

-Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
-The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.
+Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when Services that are covered for you you get these services Breast cancer screening (mammograms) There is no coinsurance, Covered services include: copayment, or deductible One baseline mammogram between the ages of 35 and 39 for covered screening One screening mammogram every 12 months for women mammograms. age 40 and older Clinical breast exams once every 24 months Cardiac rehabilitation services Comprehensive programs of cardiac rehabilitation services that You pay 20% of the include exercise, education, and counseling are covered for Medicare approved members who meet certain conditions with a doctor's order. amount for each visit and the Part B deductible The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac applies. rehabilitation programs.

-The copayment is \$40 per visit for cardiac rehabilitation and \$60 per visit for intensive cardiac rehabilitation.

 Cardiac rehabilitation is limited to 72 sessions; intensive cardiac rehabilitation is limited to 72 sessions.

-Prior authorization is required for cardiac rehabilitation and intensive cardiac rehabilitation services.
+Prior authorization is